-2018 Operating results
+2019 Operating results

-Revenue for the year ended December 31, 2018 was \$889.6 million or 5.1% higher compared to the revenue in 2017 with increases in Platform Drilling, Wireline, Oiltools, Engineering and in Land Drilling in Bolivia.
-Revenue from our operations in Argentina was negatively impacted by the strong depreciation of the Argentine Pesos against USD during 2018.
-Earnings before Interest and Other financial items, Taxes, Depreciation and Amortization or EBITDA were \$72.3 million, an increase of 30.6% compared to 2017.
-The improvement in reported EBITDA is mainly driven by improvement in our Land Drilling operations in the north of Argentina and in Bolivia and increased activity in Wireline and Engineering.
+Revenue for the year ended December 31, 2019 was \$928.6 million or 4.4% higher compared to the revenue in 2018 with increases in Platform Drilling, Oiltools and Engineering.
+Revenue from our operations in Argentina was negatively impacted by the continued strong depreciation of the Argentine Peso against USD during 2019.
+EBITDA, (Earnings before Interest and Other financial items, Taxes, Depreciation and Amortization) ended at \$94.4 million, an increase of 30.5% compared to 2018.
+The improvement in reported EBITDA is mainly driven by improvement and increased activity in our Platform Drilling, Engineering, Oiltools and our Fluids operation in Argentina.

-Eastern Hemisphere revenue was 18.0% higher than in 2017 with increased revenue in all divisions.
-The increase in activity we saw in our divisions was a consequence of significant contract wins/renewals and increased spending by our key customers in the year.
-Reported EBITDA increased by 11.8% following increased activity in our Wireline, Platform Drilling, Engineering and Oiltools divisions.
+Eastern Hemisphere revenue was 18.4% higher than in 2018 with increased revenue in all divisions except Wireline.
+The increase in activity we saw in our divisions was a consequence of significant contract wins/renewals for our Platform Drilling operation and increased spending by our key customers in the year.
+Reported EBITDA increased by 25.0% following increased activity in our Platform Drilling, Engineering and Oiltools divisions.

+Board of Director's Report Financial review

-Western Hemisphere revenue decreased 9.4% compared with 2017, reflecting primarily the depreciation of the Argentine Peso against USD over the year, affecting our reported USD revenue in Argentina.
-In Bolivia, the land drilling operations saw a considerable increase in activity as more rigs were operating.
-Despite being divested in August 2018, revenue from our frac valves division was \$26.4 million, a moderate reduction of 3.3% compared to our full year 2017 revenue from this division.
-Year on year EBITDA increased by 99.0% due to increased activity and improved margin.
-Our total operating expenses, including reimbursable expenses, for the year ended December 31, 2018 amounted to \$874.1 million, an increase of 1.9% compared to the year ended December 31, 2017.
+Western Hemisphere revenue decreased by 15.9% compared with 2018, reflecting primarily the depreciation of the Argentine Peso against USD over the year, affecting our reported USD revenue in Argentina.
+Year on year EBITDA from continuing operations, increased by 51.3% due to increased activity and improved margin, in particular in our Land Drilling operations in the south of Argentina.

-Financial review
+Total operating expenses, including reimbursable expenses, for the year ended December 31, 2019 amounted to \$886.1 million, an increase of 1.4% compared to the year ended December 31, 2018.

-Our depreciation and amortization expenses for the year ended December 31, 2018 amounted to \$55.7 million, a decrease of 12.6% compared to \$63.7 million for the year ended December 31, 2017 primarily driven by limited investments in new fixed assets in previous years.
+Our depreciation and amortization expenses for the year ended December 31, 2019 amounted to \$50.4 million, a decrease of 9.5% compared to \$55.7 million for the year ended December 31, 2018.
+This is primarily driven by limited investments in new fixed assets in previous years.

-During the fourth quarter of 2018 impairment reviews were conducted for land drilling rigs and modular rigs representing approximately 94.4% of the total value of our fixed assets.
+During the fourth quarter of 2019 impairment reviews were conducted for land drilling rigs and modular rigs representing approximately 93% of the total value of our fixed assets.
 The following were considered to be circumstances which, more likely than not, would reduce the fair values of these businesses to below their carrying amount;

-- 1 Reduced pricing and activity levels as a result of lower demand for land drilling services. - 2 No backlog or contracts in hand for both the modular rigs.
+- 1 Reduced pricing and activity levels as a result of lower demand for land drilling services. - 2 We have contracts in progress for both the modular rigs, although mobilisation of the rigs is currently delayed due to the effects of the Coronavirus pandemic.

-As a consequence, an impairment charge of \$1.1 million relating to land drilling assets was booked in the fourth quarter 2018.
+As a consequence, an impairment charge of \$1.8 million relating to land drilling assets was booked in the fourth quarter 2019.

-During fourth quarter 2018, we carried out an impairment review on the carrying value of our investment in Quintana Energy Services Inc. (QES) and concluded that the carrying value of our investment was impaired.
+During the third quarter of 2019, we carried out an impairment review on the carrying value of our investment in Quintana Energy Services Inc. (QES) and concluded that the carrying value of our investment was impaired.
 We based our conclusion on the fall in the QES quoted share price since its initial public offering, or IPO, in February 2018 and the consensus on future share prices among analysts.
-An impairment adjustment of \$35.1 million was recorded against the carrying value of our investment, being the estimated permanent loss in value.
+An impairment adjustment of \$27.9 million was recorded against the carrying value of our investment, being the estimated permanent loss in value.
 The adjustment is reported in share of net losses of unconsolidated associates.
+In 2019 we recognised \$7.8 million relating to our share of QES losses.